Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The Short Answer: What Fractional Executive Leadership Solves for Behavioral Health Operators
+The Short Answer: What Fractional Executive Leadership Actually Solves

-Fractional HR, IT, and compliance leadership gives a behavioral health or addiction treatment program embedded executive expertise on a defined, part-time schedule, at a fraction of the cost of a full-time hire, so founders and clinical leaders stop carrying operational functions they were never trained to run.
-At Atlantic Health Strategies, we build these engagements for licensed treatment programs in states like Florida, Tennessee, Texas, and Utah.
+Fractional HR, IT, and compliance leadership gives a behavioral health or addiction treatment operator embedded, accountable executives on a defined part-time schedule, typically 8 to 20 hours per week per function, at a fraction of the cost of hiring a full-time CHRO, CIO, and Chief Compliance Officer.
 The work is not advisory.
-Our fractional executives sit inside the EHR, the policy library, and the CARF or Joint Commission preparation calendar, and they own outcomes.
+Our fractional executives at Atlantic Health Strategies sit inside the EHR, the policy library, and the CARF or Joint Commission preparation calendar, and they own outcomes.
+We build these engagements for licensed treatment programs in Florida, Tennessee, Texas, and Utah.

 The leadership gap is where most programs quietly bleed margin.
 It does not show up on a census report.
-It shows up in a CARF survey finding, a HIPAA breach notification to the U.S. Department of Health and Human Services Office for Civil Rights (OCR), a SAMHSA-licensed counselor walking out at 90 days, or a payer SIU audit that pulls 18 months of charts you cannot fully defend.
+It shows up in a CARF finding, a HIPAA breach notification to the HHS Office for Civil Rights (OCR), a licensed counselor walking out at 90 days, or a payer SIU audit pulling 18 months of charts the operator cannot fully defend.

 Why Behavioral Health HR Cannot Be Run by a Generalist

 The workforce math is brutal.
-HRSA’s National Center for Health Workforce Analysis projects shortages through 2036 of 87,630 addiction counselor FTEs, 69,610 mental health counselor FTEs, 62,490 psychologist FTEs, 42,130 psychiatrist FTEs, and 27,450 marriage and family therapist FTEs.
+HRSA’s National Center for Health Workforce Analysis projects shortages through 2036 of 87,630 addiction counselor FTEs, 69,610 mental health counselor FTEs, 62,490 psychologist FTEs, and 42,130 psychiatrist FTEs.
 That is the pipeline you are recruiting from.

-It gets worse on the retention side.
-A 2023 National Council for Mental Wellbeing / Harris Poll survey of 750 behavioral health workers found that 93% of behavioral health workers said they had experienced burnout, with 62% reporting moderate or severe levels, and 48% said workforce shortages had caused them to consider other employment options.
-As Chuck Ingoglia, National Council CEO, put it when the data dropped, “we urge policymakers to listen to the voices of those in the field”.
+Retention is worse.
+In the 2023 National Council for Mental Wellbeing / Harris Poll survey of 750 behavioral health workers, 93% said they had experienced burnout and 62% reported moderate or severe levels.
+National Council President and CEO Chuck Ingoglia urged policymakers “to listen to the voices of those in the field.”
 Operators cannot wait on policymakers.
-We have to fix the workplace ourselves.
+AHS fractional HR leaders fix the workplace directly.

-A fractional HR leader inside an AHS engagement owns the specific things a generalist will miss:
+Inside our engagements, an HR leader owns the specific things a generalist misses:

-• Onboarding and credentialing that survives a CARF survey.
-A 90-day onboarding sequence that produces documented competencies, not a folder of signed forms.
+- Onboarding and credentialing that survives a CARF survey.
+A 90-day sequence that produces documented competencies, not a folder of signed forms.

-• HR compliance specific to behavioral health.
-ADA, FMLA, mandated reporter obligations, supervision of licensed staff, and substance use policies for employees in recovery, all written so a state surveyor in Tallahassee or Nashville cannot punch a hole in them.
+- HR compliance specific to behavioral health.
+ADA, FMLA, mandated reporter obligations, supervision of licensed staff, and substance use policies for employees in recovery, written so a surveyor in Tallahassee or Nashville cannot punch a hole in them.

 Why Fractional IT Leadership Beats a Generic Managed Service Provider

-The 2025 update from Sophos identifies the root cause most behavioral health operators do not want to hear: 42% of healthcare ransomware victims cited a lack of people and capacity, meaning an insufficient number of cybersecurity experts monitoring systems at the time of an attack.
+The 2025 Sophos update identifies the root cause most operators do not want to hear: a lack of people and capacity, an insufficient number of cybersecurity experts monitoring systems at the time of the attack, was named by 42% of healthcare ransomware victims.
 That is exactly the gap a fractional CIO closes.

-A fractional IT executive embedded in an AHS engagement owns:
+A fractional IT executive inside an AHS engagement owns:

-• HIPAA Security Rule program management.
-The administrative, physical, and technical safeguards required of covered entities, plus the documented risk analysis OCR will ask for first.
+- HIPAA Security Rule program management.
+Administrative, physical, and technical safeguards, plus the documented risk analysis OCR asks for first.

-• Cybersecurity posture.
-Layered controls, workforce training, MFA enforcement, backup testing, and an incident response plan you can actually execute at 2 a.m.
+- Cybersecurity posture.
+Layered controls, workforce training, MFA enforcement, backup testing, and an incident response plan the on-call team can execute at 2 a.m.

-• Telehealth and BAA management.
-Every vendor touching PHI under a signed Business Associate Agreement, with an inventory you can produce in 10 minutes.
+- Telehealth and BAA management.
+Every vendor touching PHI under a signed Business Associate Agreement, with an inventory an operator can produce in 10 minutes.

-• 42 CFR Part 2 specific technical controls.
-The SUD record protections that HIPAA alone does not cover.
+- 42 CFR Part 2 technical controls.
+The SUD record protections HIPAA alone does not cover.

 What Fractional Compliance Leadership Looks Like Between Survey Cycles

 Compliance is not a triennial event.
-The programs that pass a Joint Commission Behavioral Health Care and Human Services survey cleanly are the ones that treated the survey window as 1,095 days long, not the six weeks before the surveyor arrives.
-A fractional Director of Quality and Compliance owns that continuous cadence.
+The programs that pass a Joint Commission Behavioral Health Care and Human Services survey cleanly are the ones whose leaders treated the survey window as 1,095 days long, not the six weeks before the surveyor arrived.
+A fractional Director of Quality and Compliance runs that continuous cadence.

 Inside an AHS engagement, that work includes:

-• Policy and procedure currency.
-Tracking changes to 42 CFR Part 2, state licensing standards in jurisdictions like Florida (DCF / AHCA) and Tennessee (TDMHSAS), and the 2024 HHS final rule aligning Part 2 with HIPAA.
+- Policy and procedure currency.
+Tracking changes to 42 CFR Part 2, state licensing standards in jurisdictions like Florida (DCF / AHCA) and Tennessee (TDMHSAS), and the 2024 HHS final rule aligning Part 2 more closely with HIPAA.

-• ASAM Criteria, 4th Edition alignment.
+- ASAM Criteria, 4th Edition alignment.
 Level of care documentation that matches the current ASAM nomenclature, not the prior edition.
+If a medical necessity narrative still uses 3rd-edition language, a payer reviewer will notice.

-A full-time Chief Human Resources Officer, Chief Information Officer, and Chief Compliance Officer in behavioral health will run $600,000 to $900,000 in combined base salary before benefits, in our experience pricing executive searches across the Southeast and Mountain West.
+A full-time CHRO, CIO, and Chief Compliance Officer in behavioral health will run $600,000 to $900,000 in combined base salary before benefits, based on our experience pricing executive searches across the Southeast and Mountain West.
 Most single-site and small multi-site operators cannot carry that load.
 They also do not need 40 hours a week of any of those roles.
 They need 8 to 20.

-We do this for startup programs in Utah opening their first 16-bed residential license.
-We do it for multi-site operators in Florida managing PHP and IOP (both outpatient levels of care) across three counties.
+We do this for startup operators in Utah opening their first 16-bed residential license.
+We do it for multi-site operators in Florida running PHP and IOP (both outpatient levels of care) across three counties.
 We do it for turnaround clients staring down a conditional accreditation.
 The model is the same: embedded executives, accountable to outcomes, priced to the actual hours required.

-If you are running a behavioral health program and you can name three operational risks off the top of your head that nobody on your current team has the bandwidth to own, that is the conversation to have.
+AHS does not provide ABA or autism services, and we do not operate in California or New York.
+If you can name three operational risks off the top of your head that nobody on your current team has the bandwidth to own, that is the conversation to have.

 Frequently asked questions